 Lee Relative Who Denounced White Supremacy Resigns As Pastor Of N.C.
 Church

 A descendant of a nephew of Confederate Gen. Robert E. Lee announced yesterday that he had resigned as pastor of his church in Winston-Salem, N.C.
-Robert Wright Lee IV, who came to national attention denouncing his relative's legacy on NPR and elsewhere, said his decision came after Bethany United Church of Christ moved to vote on his tenure there.
+Robert Wright Lee IV, who came to national attention denouncing his relative's legacy on NPR and elsewhere, said he made the decision after Bethany United Church of Christ moved to vote on his tenure there.

 "We are all called by God to speak out against hate and evil in all its many forms," he wrote in a blog post.
 "There are so many good things going on with this congregation and I do not want my fight to detract from the mission.
 If the recent media attention causes concern with my church, I reluctantly offer my resignation."